When you’re just starting out on the guitar, you spend most of your practicing time learning new things.

 Guitar practice workout 3: Rhythm exercises

-In this set of exercises, we’re going to change the rhythm the scale is played in.
+In this set of exercises, we’re going to change the rhythm in which the scale is played.

 Rhythm exercise 1

 First, we’re going to play the notes in triplets.

 Make sure you get the feel of the triplet well before trying it on the scale.

 Rhythm exercise 2